AdamStankovich/KeruptBot/README.md

   password: PASSWORD,
 });
  ```
-  - Next, we have created a function to retrieve your OAuth2 token.
+  - Next is the function created to retrieve your OAuth2 token.
 This is specific to the owner of the bot.
-Replace "CLIENTID" and "CLIENTSECRET" with your own information listed above.
-(Again, these are variables imported from another file in the original project.)
+Replace "CLIENTID" and "CLIENTSECRET" with personal credentials. (these are variables imported from another file in the original project.)
   ```js
   // Function to retrieve access_token
 async function getAccessTokenPromise() {